MarcosAlves90/projetoRPG_TMW_Ficha/README.md

 <img src="readme_details/tmw_ficha_image_1.png" alt="Página inicial da plataforma">

-> Uma plataforma de criação, importação e exportação de fichas de RPG em formato JSON.
+> A platform for creating, importing and exporting RPG tokens in JSON format.

-### Ajustes e melhorias
+### Adjustments and improvements

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas nas seguintes tarefas:
+The project is still under development and the next updates will focus on the following tasks:

-- [ ] Adicionar página de energia
+- [ ] Add energy page
-- [ ] Adicionar página de inventário
+- [ ] Add inventory page
-- [ ] Adicionar página de pets
+- [ ] Add pets page
-- [ ] Tornar compatível com dispositivos móveis
+- [ ] Make compatible with mobile devices